-Section 1: Navigating Mortgage Refinancing Math
+How Does Navigating Mortgage Refinancing Math Work?

-Section 2: Mathematical Refinancing Break-Even Equation
+How Does Mathematical Refinancing Break-Even Equation Work?

-The break-even point in months $N_{ ext{be}}$ is computed by dividing total upfront refinancing transaction closing costs $C_{ ext{closing}}$ by the monthly savings:
+To find your break-even point in months (N{be}), you take your total upfront refinancing transaction closing costs (C{closing}) and divide it by those monthly savings:

-Section 3: Technical Python Mortgage Refinancing Modeler
+How Does Technical Python Mortgage Refinancing Modeler Work?

 def calculate_refinancing_breakeven(loan_amount, old_payment, new_rate, tenure_years, closing_fee_percent):